bharathi1294/bharathi-sakthivel.github.io/_posts/2026-09-22-rap-context-dependent-value-help.md

 In this post, I'll walk through the implementation step by step and show how we can achieve this using RAP.

 It is also possible to achieve the same scenario using **XML annotations**, with comparatively less implementation effort.
-I'll cover that approach in a separate post.

 ---